ManimCommunity/manim/docs/source/contributing/testing.rst

 #.
 Unit Tests:

-   Basically test for pretty much everything.
+   Tests for most of the basic functionality of manim.
 For example, there a test for ``Mobject``, that checks if it can be added to a Scene, etc ..

 #.
 Graphical unit tests:

-   Because ``manim`` is a video library, we tests frames.
-To do so, we take a frame of control data for each feature and compare the last frame of the feature rendered (in the form of a numpy array).
-If it matches, the tests are successful.
-If one wants to visually see the what has changed, you can use ``--show_diff`` flag along with ``pytest`` to be able to visualize what is different.
+   Because ``manim`` is a graphics library, we test frames.
+To do so, we create test scenes that render a specific feature.
+   When pytest runs, it compares the last frame of every render to the control data; If it matches, the tests pass.
+If you want visually see the what has changed, you can use ``--show_diff`` flag with ``pytest``.

 #.
 Videos format tests:

    As Manim is a video library, we have to test videos as well.
-Unfortunalty, we can't test directly video content as manim outputs videos that can differ slightly from one system to another (for reasons related to ffmpeg).
-As such, we just compare videos configuration values, exported in .json.
+Unfortunately, we cannot directly test video content as rendered videos can differ slightly depending on system (for reasons related to ffmpeg).
+Therefore, we only compare video configuration values, exported in .json.

 Architecture
 ------------

-``manim/tests`` directory looks like this:
+The ``manim/tests`` directory looks like this:

 ::